 Today we pedal from Gavi to Acqui Terme, passing Castles of Monferrato, a hilly area where each village is protected by a castle.
 The vineyards of Dolcetto, Cortese, and Moscato are the landmarks of this ride.
 During our stay, we’ll have the chance to enjoy the thermal facilities of our hotel and to uncover the best secrets of local gastronomy.

 In the morning we ride across one of the best kept medieval villages of the area, Cassine, then discover the hypnotic geometry of Nizza hills, famous also for the Barbera wine.
 On our first visit to a local winery, we taste wines and eat a picnic lunch with the owner and oenologist, Daniele.
 The area features hills covered with vineyards and spectacular views of tiny villages.

 This morning we pedal to Alba crossing the Alte Langhe, the highest and wilder portion of this territory where Cortemilia is the main town, famous for its hazelnut cake.
 This area is also famous for the Robiola di Roccaverano, a sheep and goat milk cheese.
 A majestic view of the Alps will be on our side for almost all the ride.

 Day 5 — Loop to Barolo

-After breakfast, around 9 AM, we will provide one shuttle to Turin train station Porta Nuova or Porta Susa (10 min ride), where you can catch your next connections to Milan in about 1 hour or Genova in 2 hours.
-To reach Torino airport you can also catch a taxi from the hotel (35 min and 35 euros).
+After breakfast, around 9 am, we will provide one shuttle to Asti train station (40 min ride), where you can catch your next connections to Turin in 45 min or Milan in 2.5 hours.

 - Bike rental equipped with odometer, map case, handlebar and seat bags and bike pump